 In many parts of the U.S. and Canada, the first glimmerings of spring are a welcome relief after what was a take-no-prisoners winter.
 Hopefully, new buds of growth in the natural world will find reflection in about-to-be-issued private sector and government statistical reports as well.

 Meanwhile, Russia continues to act like a bull in Ukraine’s china shop.
 Other “hot spots” around the world are taking a back seat for the moment.
 There are strong commercial and political reasons for North America to speed up efforts to supply Europe with oil and gas.
 Otherwise, Moscow’s control of pipeline supplies from Siberia provides too much leverage.

-Against this backdrop, some of the other recent economic nuggets to note are as follows.
+Against this backdrop, some of the most notable recent economic nuggets have been as follows.